facebook/IT-CPE/chef/cookbooks/cpe_launchd/README.md

 example below.

 **Note:** Ensure that you override the default value of `node['cpe_profiles']['prefix']`.
-If you do not do this, it will assume an label prefix of `com.facebook.chef`.
+If you do not do this, it will assume a label prefix of `com.facebook.chef`.
 This should be configued in your company_init.rb file, found in the cpe_init cookbook.

 **THIS MUST GO IN A RECIPE.
 DO NOT PUT THIS IN ATTRIBUTES, OR IT MAY CAUSE PAIN